Adnan Z. Amin

 Adnan Z. Amin (born 1957) is a Kenyan diplomat and a development economist with a specialty in sustainable development.
-He served as the first Director-General of the Abu Dhabi-based intergovernmental organisation, the International Renewable Energy Agency (IRENA).
+He served as the first Director-General of the Abu Dhabi–based intergovernmental organisation, the International Renewable Energy Agency (IRENA).
 Amin was elected in April 2011, having previously served as the Agency's Interim Director-General in 2010.
 Prior to his appointment at the IRENA, he worked in a variety of senior positions within the United Nations system in areas relating to in renewable energy, sustainable development and environmental policy.
-He served as the Director of the New York Office of United Nations Environment Programme (UNEP) and Special Representative of the UNEP Executive Director.
+He served as the director of the New York Office of United Nations Environment Programme (UNEP) and Special Representative of the UNEP Executive Director.

-Biography
+Early life and education

 Adnan Z. Amin was born in Kenya in 1957.
 He attended the University of Sussex where he received a master's degree in development studies.

+Career

+United Nations

-In his three-decade career, Amin was the Head of the UN System Chief Executives Board for Coordination (CEB) Secretariat.
-In this role, he spearheaded oversight in the Secretariat supporting the CEB in its UN system-wide policy co-ordination under the UN Secretary-General and comprising the Executive Heads of UN System organisations, during a period characterized by the roll-out of initiatives on climate change and the financial crisis of 2007–2008.
+In his three-decade career, Amin was the head of the UN System Chief Executives Board for Coordination (CEB) Secretariat.
+In this role, he spearheaded oversight in the Secretariat supporting the CEB in its UN system-wide policy co-ordination under the UN Secretary-General and comprising the executive heads of UN System organisations, during a period characterized by the roll-out of initiatives on climate change and the 2008 financial crisis.
 He was the head of the Secretariat for the UN Secretary-General's High-level Panel on UN System-wide Coherence relating to development, environment and humanitarian assistance during the administrations of Kofi Annan and Ban Ki-moon.
 During his tenure, the UN bureaucracy was reformed under the “One UN” and “Delivering as One” module, proposed by a panel of consultants.
-Earlier, Adnan Amin was the Director of the United Nations Environment Programme's (UNEP) New York Office, and as Special Representative of the UNEP Executive Director.
+Earlier, Adnan Amin was the director of the United Nations Environment Programme's (UNEP) New York Office, and as special representative of the UNEP executive director.
 At the UNEP, he was instrumental in the ministerial-level intergovernmental process to review International Environmental Governance and UNEP's participation in the 2002 World Summit on Sustainable Development.